 Trojan Horses—Hidden Software That Tracks Your Every Move Online

-Today's Trojan Horses are malicious software programs (often called “malware” or "crimeware") that hide in files attached to an email or that you download from the Internet and install on your computer.
+Trojan Horses are malicious software programs (often called “malware” or "crimeware") that hide in files attached to an email or that you download from the Internet and install on your computer.
 While these programs can take many forms, Trojan Horses used in identity theft scams usually take the form of keystroke loggers—programs that log the keystrokes you type and allow scamsters to find your usernames and passwords, giving them access to your online accounts.
-Over the years, Trojan Horses have increasingly been showing up in "phishing" scams, or are being used in place of a phishing scam to secretly capture sensitive information.
+Over the years, Trojan Horses have increasingly been showing up in "phishing" scams, or used in place of a phishing scam to secretly capture sensitive information.

 Brokerage Firm Identify Theft Scams—Using a Good Name for Crime

 Some scamsters are creating phony websites that misappropriate the name or website content of legitimate brokerage firms to solicit business from unwary investors.
 By stealing the identity of a legitimate brokerage firm, scamsters can claim that they are members of the Securities Investor Protection Corporation (SIPC) and registered with FINRA.
-Potential investors may be urged to go to SIPC's and FINRA's website to "verify" the phony brokerage firm, giving them a false sense of security.
+Potential investors may be urged to go to SIPC's and FINRA's websites to "verify" the phony brokerage firm, giving them a false sense of security.

 Using these phony websites, the unlicensed brokerage firms often attempt to sell shares of small U.S. companies to investors in other countries.
 After the sale, the price usually falls and the investors lose their money.
 In a twist on this scam, the fraudsters may offer to help investors recover their losses by selling their thinly traded stocks (usually, bought through another scam).
 However, in order for the transaction to proceed, the investor must first deposit money in an "escrow account" or buy a performance bond.
 The phony firm then vanishes with the money.